 Basically, it runs the same protocol as Ethereum but allows faster transactions with minimal fees for users.
 Although this blockchain runs alongside Ethereum and its main blockchain, it still leverages the security and structural benefits of Ethereum.
 Polygon is also sometimes called the Matic network.

-In 2017, J.Kanani, S. Nailwal, and A.Arjun sought to find a solution to the problems and limitations caused by Ethereum.
+MATIC explained In 2017, J.Kanani, S. Nailwal, and A.Arjun sought to find a solution to the problems and limitations caused by Ethereum.
 As a result, these 3 Indian developers created a sidechain and called it MATIC Network.
 By 2020, Matic has already attracted famous DeFi-based software developers, such as MakeDAO and Decentraland.
 In early 2021, MATIC was rebranded to Polygon.
 Even though the name of the network changed, its main utility coin remained the same.
+The MATIC token is the native cryptocurrency of Polygon.
+It is utilized for staking, fees, governance, and settlement between users within the network.
+It is easy to purchase or sell MATIC through exchanges like Coinbase.
+In fact, users can earn additional MATIC tokens too by staking to earn interest. |

 Features of Polygon